Integrative Health in Charlotte, NC

 Early recovery affects the mind, body, and spirit.
 Early withdrawal often causes both physical and emotional pain.
 Yoga is a natural gateway to relaxation and teaches the client to learn how to tolerate the new experience of being still.
 Recovery yoga teaches a series of postures that are simple enough for those who have never done yoga or those that have not taken care of their bodies.
 It is an excellent introduction to silencing the mind so that the body can heal.
 Instead of providing an escape, it empowers the individual to access a peaceful, restorative inner state that reintegrates and retrains the disciplines necessary for long-term recovery.
 At The Blanchard Institute, we incorporate the belief that addiction sickens the mind and also sickens the body.
 We strive to introduce a full range of holistic experiences that broaden a client’s view of what full recovery embraces.

-Co-Occurring Disorder Treatment in NC, SC & GA
+Co-Occurring Disorder Treatment in Charlotte, NC

 Many people struggling with addiction also find themselves caught in the painful grip of depression, mood disorders, panic disorders, or other serious mental health issues.
 Studies have shown that substance use and co-occurring disorders are best treated when both conditions are addressed simultaneously with a complete treatment plan.
 The Blanchard Institute offers substance use disorder treatment as a primary diagnosis with or without a co-occurring diagnosis.